 In principle, a GM is called by the Management Board, or by the supervisory board.
 The Articles may also grant such right to others.
 Holders of shares or depositary receipts issued for shares are allowed to, in person or by means of a written proxy, attend and speak during a GM and may exercise their voting rights.
-Shareholders of a BV that, alone or jointly, hold more than 1% of the issued capital, may request that an item be put on the agenda, provided that the request is made no later than the thirteenth day prior to the date of the meeting and that it does not conflict with a substantial interest of the company.
-Shareholders of an NV may do so as well, if they, alone or jointly, hold more than 3% of the issued capital.
+Shareholders of a BV that, alone or jointly, hold more than 1% of the issued capital, may request that an item be put on the agenda, provided that the request is made no later than the thirtieth day prior to the date of the GM and that it does not conflict with a substantial interest of the company.
+Shareholders of an NV may do so as well, if they, alone or jointly, hold more than 3% of the issued capital, provided that such request is made no later than the sixtieth day prior to the date of that GM.
 A company's Articles may provide for a lower threshold.